youknowhim/Incubyte_Sweet_Shop_Management_Kata_Task/README.md

 Improving code structure, readability, and documentation

-🧠 Ownership & Learning:
+Ownership & Learning:

-All AI-generated code was reviewed, modified, and fully understood
+All AI-generated code was carefully reviewed, modified, and fully understood

 Final implementations, integrations, and architectural decisions were made by me

-AI was used strictly as a learning assistant and productivity aid
+AI was used strictly as a learning assistant, not as a replacement for understanding

-📁📁 Project Structure
+📁 PROJECT STRUCTURE
+text
+Copy code
 ├── backend/
 │   ├── tests/
 │   ├── .env.example